 23. Combine deep green and grey

 This is a match made in colour heaven.
-Green is the perfect colour to complement a grey room, and this one is no exception.
-Add green in the form of small potted plants on your side and coffee tables to break up what would otherwise be a monochromatic space.
+Green is the perfect colour to complement a grey room, especially a deep natural green.
+Just add green in the form of small potted plants on your side and coffee tables to break up what would otherwise be a monochromatic space.
 You can also incorporate deep green in the form of vases and greenery on your mantelpiece.

 24. Huge display

 If you have a large living room, don’t let any corner go to waste!
 Maximise your space by including a large cabinet with many shelves and drawers.
 You can use this to display books and highlight your favourite family photos and trinkets.
-And the best thing about this cabinet is that it’s so versatile – the grey provides the perfect backdrop for all of your colourful items.
+The best thing about a living room cabinet is that it’s so versatile.
+And in grey, it provides the perfect backdrop for all of your colourful items.

 25. Include a speckled couch in your grey living room